Suffering a workplace injury can be a traumatic event that puts the injured worker in a tough position physically and financially.

 Light Duty Work Definition

 If you get injured in a workplace accident, you will need to undergo a medical examination.
 After this medical examination, the doctor is going to determine if you are fit to continue working.
 If you are, the doctor would provide some restrictions on the type and intensity of work you can do.

-Essentially, light duty means that your employer will place you in a less-physically-demanding job than your normal job role.
+Essentially, light duty means that your employer will place you in a less-physically-demanding job than your normal job role and job duties.
 It also means that your employer modifies your present work to accommodate the doctor’s restrictions.

-Light duty can also refer to positions that companies create that are not physically or mentally demanding.
-Their purpose for creating these job roles is to create tasks for employees who cannot perform routine tasks due to physical or mental disability.
+Light duty assignment can also refer to positions that companies create that are not physically or mentally demanding.
+Their purpose for creating these job roles is to create tasks for employees who cannot perform the routine job functions of the regular job due to physical or mental disability.

 However, there have been instances in which some employers push their employees to do work beyond what their doctor recommended.
 If this is happening to you, it is important that you notify the doctor and file an incident report.
-One mistake a lot of people make is pushing themselves too hard by returning to their normal job roles.
+One mistake a lot of people make is pushing themselves too hard after sustaining a work-related injury by returning to their normal job roles.
 In the end, they sustain further injuries that make the injury or illness worse.